mkbabb/parse-that/docs/tranches/B/B.md

 remains the performance control.
 No bootstrap, formation, execution or release credit follows.

+The post-P3 native JSON feasibility yardstick is banked at `605a1ae`.
+Across seven processes, accepted-M2 logical `jsonParser` is only 5.0050× native at scale 4 and 6.0826× at scale 8 on equal immutable success envelopes.
+Even at the optimistic bootstrap highs, an admissible generic candidate would need to beat the native yardstick by 1.9614× and 1.6144× respectively while adding the omitted parser semantics. `JSON.parse` is not a candidate, lower-bound proof or admission control.
+The yardstick authorizes no new family; it makes the reopening burden executable.
+Independent call-tree replay of the sealed P3 CPU profile also reproduces 144,501 µs candidate-native matching and 167,382 µs required products: 311,883 µs against the complete 187,063 µs 10× budget before candidate runtime and omitted semantics.
+With all legal P1/P2/P3 families retired, this is binding negative evidence.
+Root P4 reopen `d1df0f01…` records the user's instruction to continue without changing the
+laws: isolated research must executably falsify the bound through genuinely new generic mechanisms before an owner prototype can advance.
+Product source and every downstream edge remain blocked.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche